RAID disks

 Common RAID failures

-Usually there are disk issues, some RAID hardware failure, error in system administration (like accidentally format procedure), RAID re-initialization or change of RAID level without backup.
+Usually there are disk issues, some RAID hardware failure, errors in system administration (like accidentally format procedure), RAID re-initialization or change of RAID level without backup.

 Controller failure

 RAID controller problems are easiest to fix.
-Normally at this case disks are can be read without any problem.
-All you need to do is to reconstruct RAID using Raid Wizard as some sort of universal RAID controller.
+Normally in this case disks can be read without any problem.
+All you need to do is reconstruct RAID using Raid Wizard as some sort of universal RAID controller.

 Disk failure

-Let's take a look on recommended approach for all RAID levels:
+Let's take a look at the recommended approach for all RAID levels:

-• RAID 0 – doesn't allows disk failure.
+- RAID 0 – doesn't allow disk failure.
 If you encounter such a situation the best solution is to get all possible data from a corrupt disk by creating a disk image or using hardware recovery in a specific laboratory.

-• RAID 5 – allows losing one disk off the set.
-Please note, you need to specify the original disk number, excluding hot spare drives.
+- RAID 5 – allows losing one disk off the set.
+Please note, that you need to specify the original disk number, excluding hot spare drives.
 Example: RAID5 of 5 disks with failed one disk should be reconstructed as 5 disks set.

-• RAID 6 - allows losing two disks off the set.
-Please note, as for RAID level 5, you need to specify the original disk number, excluding hot spare drives.
+- RAID 6 - allows losing two disks off the set.
+Please note, that as for RAID level 5, you need to specify the original disk number, excluding hot spare drives.
 Example: RAID6 of 8 disks with failed two disks should be reconstructed as a 8 disks set.

 Spare disk

-Please avoid adding spare disk into RAID configuration.
-It will not be detected automatically and will prevent to detection of correct RAID configuration.
+Please avoid adding a spare disk into the RAID configuration.
+It will not be detected automatically and will prevent to detection of the correct RAID configuration.
 Moreover, adding an unnecessary disk to Raid Wizard will force it to enumerate the wrong array set and will prevent detecting the correct one.

-If you need to reconstruct a 6 disk RAID 5 array where 5 disks are to contain data, and the last one is hot spare, you'll need to choose a 5 disk RAID 5 configuration, leaving a hot spare off the set.
+If you need to reconstruct a 6-disk RAID 5 array where 5 disks are to contain data, and the last one is a hot spare, you'll need to choose a 5-disk RAID 5 configuration, leaving a hot spare off the set.